top of page

 Intervertebral Disc Disease (IVDD)

 Because of their long backs and short legs, Basset Hounds can be susceptible to Intervertebral Disc Disease (IVDD).
+IVDD occurs when spinal discs become damaged or displaced, placing pressure on the spinal cord.

 Symptoms of IVDD